Categories

 In order to enroll in the Continuous Certification Program and take the first Continuous Certification Assessment, diplomates must have 150 Category 1 CME credits, 50 of which must be self-assessment.
 After passing the first Continuous Certification Assessment, this requirement will be reduced to 125 Category 1 CME credits with no self-assessment required.
 In both cases, the CME must be no more than five years old.

 For diplomates participating in Continuous Certification for more than one ABS specialty, these requirements do not need to be repeated for each certificate that a diplomate holds.
-The only requirements that must be repeated for each certificate are the assessment and the annual fee.
+The only requirements that must be repeated for each certificate are the biennial assessment and the annual fee.

 Given how quickly surgical knowledge and practice are changing, ABS felt it was important to move to a more modern program of ongoing education and assessment.
 The new program is also designed to be more convenient, flexible and practice-related, to better reflect how diplomates practice today.
 The goal is to support diplomates in improving the care they provide, while upholding the high standards of ABS certification.

-The annual fee reflects the ongoing development of all aspects of the Continuous Certification Program, including diplomate status tracking, public reporting of diplomate status, self-service features like the CME Repository, and the new assessment process, which requires development of hundreds of new questions with explanations and references, as well as an online delivery platform.
+The annual fee reflects the ongoing development of all aspects of the Continuous Certification Program, including diplomate status tracking, public reporting of diplomate status, self-service features like the CME Repository, and the web-based assessment process, which requires development of hundreds of new questions with explanations and references, as well as an online delivery platform.
 The annual fee of $285 covers all general program participation, including one assessment every other year.
 Diplomates will start paying the fee once they enroll in the program.
-If a diplomate maintains more than one ABS certification, they will be charged an additional annual fee of $150 for each additional certification once they take their first Continuous Certification Assessment in that specialty.

 Diplomates who are enrolled in the Continuous Certification Program will not lose their certification until the end of the grace year, as long as they are current with their annual fee payment.
 If a diplomate has not passed their assessment by the end of the grace year, successful completion of a secure exam will be required to regain certification.
 Diplomates who do not register for their first assessment for entry into the Continuous Certification Program will not be enrolled and therefore, will not receive a grace year.
 These diplomates will lose certification once their current certificate expires.